alfasin/Bluesnap-API/README.md

 Bluesnap is an online payment processor as well as my employer :)<br>
 This project started from a code-example I wrote for fun during the weekend, in order to see how difficult is it to implement our own API.
-Later on I used it to help Bluesnap vendors and finally I decided to take it one step forwrd and implement more calls to web-services.<br>
+Later on I used it to help Bluesnap merchants and finally I decided to take it one step forwrd and implement more calls to web-services.<br>
+On that point <a href="https://www.linkedin.com/pub/ben-hultin/40/877/827">Ben Hultin</a> came to my help and was kind enough to help me implementing the rest of the services.

 The following PHP code examples will demonstrate how to use Bluesnaps' API in order to implement the following web-services:<br>
 1. create and update shopper entities<br>